-Snooper’s Paradise is a second-hand bazaar in the trendy North Laine area of the city.
+Snooper’s Paradise is a second-hand bazaar in trendy North Laine.
 And there’s no need to buy anything to enjoy this eclectic mix of treasures.
 Walk through the store’s many rooms and discover unique antiques, clothes and more.

 2. Take a stroll along Brighton Beach

 On a sunny day, there’s nothing more enjoyable than a stroll along Brighton beach.
 Take in the views of the Sussex coast and marvel at the stalls selling jellied eels, cockles and lemonade.